dcunited001/dcunited001.github.io/_drafts/generic-drugs-are-cheap-knockoffs.md

 preferably with the details corresponding to their spatial distribution.
-In cirrosis, even cases of alcoholism which don't qualify as presenting with cirrosis, the spatial distribution of CYP enzymes causes the patient to present with specific (symptomological) patterns.
+In cirrosis, even cases of alcoholism which don't qualify as presenting with cirrosis, the spatial distribution of CYP enzymes causes the pati()ent to present with specific (symptomological) patterns.
 Wherever there is liver scarring, there is disruption in the production and distribution in CYP enzymes.